oat-sa/taohub-articles/forge/tao-3-1/how-to-make-a-new-extension-3-0-v2.md

         }

-To create your first template: go to directory views/templates and create Hello folder.\
+To create your first template: go to directory views/templates and create Hello folder.<br/>

 Create myName.tpl file.